Disruption-Consulting/autoMigrate/HOWTO-External-Password-Store.md

 2. Add credentials to the Wallet
 --------------------------------
 ```
-# create credential named DB1_TESTUSER for TESTUSER with password "AvP2t23#Z+"
+# create credential named DB1_TESTUSER for Oracle user account TESTUSER with password "AvP2t23#Z+"

 mkstore -wrl wallet -createCredential DB1_TESTUSER  TESTUSER  "AvP2t23#Z+"

-# mkstore prompts once for wallet password used to create wallet in previous step
+# mkstore prompts once for the wallet password entered twice in the previous step
 # note use of double quotes surrounding the password enables any printable character to be used enhancing security
 ```